 – Just one more flashback story for today’s blog, Loyal Reader.
 The mountaintop monastery of Deir Mar Musa was a curious place.
 As with Palmyra, we arrived after dark.
 What better time to climb hundreds of rock steps than in pitch black darkness?!
 There were several stone buildings here but only one was illuminated.
 This building – the main lodge as it turned out – was accessible by a strange, Hobbit-sized door that only went as high as my waist.
 We crawled inside and were welcomed to a warm meal, a cold bed, and good fellowship.

 The dormitory consisted of wafer-thin mattresses on a wooden floor and moth-eaten wool blankets.
 You had better believe that they didn’t go to waste.
-It’s cold in the desert after dark!
+It is cold in the high desert after dark!
 Toilets were outside, 50 yards away, and strictly of the squat variety.
 Showers facilities were a hose (cold water only!) and a bucket.
 The price was right, however.
 All that was asked of us was a small donation (and you can’t beat such a place for ambiance, even if it’s far from luxurious).

 We were invited to Mass, conducted in Arabic!
 The worship room was adorned with Orthodox-style frescoes that reminded me of the cave paintings in Cappadocia, Turkey.
 The room doubled as a library, and it had some old editions of the Bible that are likely worth a small fortune.
 I hope they haven’t been pilfered in the Syrian civil war.
 Mass isn’t my thing – and Arabic-spoken Mass is even more meaningless to me – but how can anyone, even an Atheist like myself, not be at least a little bit moved by a roomful of strangers worshipping by candlelight to the soothing sounds of Arabic whispers?
 He could have been reading Justin Bieber song lyrics for all I knew.